 When valuing your company, the potential buyer will have a large impact on the valuation.
 For example, a strategic buyer might be willing to pay a much higher multiple than a private equity firm, or a stand-alone private buyer.

-Let’s say you’re planning on selling your HVAC business.
+Let’s say you’re planning on selling your HVAC or franchise business.
 If the buyer is from the same industry and is operating a competitive business, then combining their business with yours will provide immediate savings after the merger.
+Keep in mind, you can also hire a franchise marketing firm to assist with your business to help get it ready for the next phase.

 Suppose when merged the new business will now have two offices, warehouses, controllers, sales directors, photocopiers, and so on.
 If the new buyer can immediately reduce the expenses of the combined business, then those savings go immediately towards their bottom line and improve profitability.
 Doing that will increase the new business’s valuation by a multiple of the savings, and in turn, the strategic buyer might be willing to pay more than a private equity shop.